Tracing the packets of a NetScaler cluster

-You can also run the nstrace utility from the Citrix ADC shell by executing the nstrace.sh file.
-However, it is recommended that you use the nstrace utility through the Citrix ADC command line interface.
+Note: You can also run the nstrace utility from the NetScaler appliance shell by executing the nstrace.sh file.
+However, it is recommended that you use the nstrace utility through the NetScaler appliance command line interface.

 To trace packets of a cluster

 You can trace the packets on all the cluster nodes and obtain all the trace files on the configuration coordinator.

 Run the start nstrace command on the cluster IP address.
 The command is propagated and executed on all the cluster nodes.
 The trace files are stored in individual cluster nodes in the /var/nstrace/<date-timestamp> directory.
 The trace file names are of the form nstrace<id>_node<id>.cap.